czetsuya/spring-cloud-2022/README.md

 `discovery-server`

-This module depends on **spring-cloud-starter-netflix-eureka-server** where other services can register and be look up.
+This module depends on **spring-cloud-starter-netflix-eureka-server** where other services can register and be looked up.

 `api-gateway`

 This module depends on **spring-cloud-starter-gateway**.
-It is the gateway for all the incoming requests and make the necessary load balance forwarding to the actual service implementation.
+It is the gateway for all incoming requests and makes the necessary load balance forwarding to the actual service implementation.

 `mail-services`